dekonvoluted/dekonvoluted.github.io/_posts/2015-01-11-finding-the-nth-prime.md

 sys     0m0.003s
 {% endhighlight %}

+So, caching the squares managed to save us about 10 ms at the end of the day.
 What if we reserve space for the vectors ahead of time, since we already know that we're out to find the first `n` primes?

 {% highlight diff %}